railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 * The remaining income,

-* The theoretical income (hours worked multipled by their sale price),
+* The theoretical income (hours worked multiplied by their sale price),

 * The number of hours invoiced,